 5. Click on 'Manual Rights Request' and a new Manual Rights Request menu will open.

 9. Click on 'View post' to view the original post on Instagram.

 10. You can now paste your Rights Request as a comment on the original post.

-11. Check the 'Auto-Approve' button if you want the post to automatically be moved to the approved folder when the user has answered with the keyhashtag.
+11. Check the 'Auto-Approve' button if you want the post to be automatically approved when the user has answered with the key-hashtag.

 12. Click on 'Request Posted' and you're done. 🎊

 If the username is not displayed in a post, it has been collected by a hashtag source.
 When the user replies to your Rights Request, the username will be shown.
 This is due to Instagram's API regulations.

 Pending 📤 The request has been sent out, awaiting a reply.

 Author Replied 📥 The user has answered but they have not replied with the key hashtag.

 Granted ✅ The user has replied to the Rights Request with the key hashtag.

 Declined 🚫 The post has not been replied to with the keyword within 14 days.